 The Lion’s Lady is a well-crafted, humorous adventure that fans of sensual period romances should appreciate on a pure enjoyment level.
 Don’t look for the reinvention of the wheel.
 This is just a solid love story between two great leads.

 One quibble I had with The Lion’s Lady.
 It’s full of side characters you know are getting their own stories.
 I hate sequel baiting.
 This romance was written before every book was part of a series.
 Still, I wasn’t a fan.

-Also annoying was that Christina’s evil aunt didn’t get her full just desserts.
+Also annoying was that Christina’s evil aunt didn’t get her just desserts.
 Garwood tends to the sweet side.
-I don’t know if it’s in her to create a genuinely vicious ending that would satisfy my bloodthirstiness.
+I don’t know if it’s in her to create a vicious ending that satisfies my bloodthirstiness.